When is Refinancing Worth it?

-When you refinance, you might be able to reduce the interest rate and mortgage payment amount, sometimes considerably.
-You may also have the ability to "cash out" some of your equity, which you may use to take care of higher interest debt, make home improvements, or take a vacation.
-You might have the option to refinance into a shorter-term mortgage program, giving you the ability to add to your home equity faster.
+You may be able to bring down your interest rate (sometimes by a lot) and have smaller monthly payments with a refinanced mortgage.
+You may also have the ability to "cash out" a portion of the built-up equity in your residence, that you are able use to take care of higher interest debt, add on to your home, or finance a vacation.
+You might have the option to refinance to a shorter-term mortgage loan, giving you the ability to build up your home equity quicker.

 Doing the Math